Reports: Rochester mayor to resign as part of plea deal

 The plea deal also covers the child endangerment charges against Warren, according to multiple news outlets.
 In July, Warren and husband Timothy Granison pleaded not guilty to unrelated charges stemming from a police raid that allegedly turned up a rifle and pistol, and her 10-year-old daughter alone, in the home they share.

-The indictment against Warren added another layer of crisis in a city that had been reeling over its handling of the police killing of Daniel Prude.
+The resignation will provide an early end to a tumultuous term for mayor of New York’s third largest city.
+The indictment against Warren last year added another layer of crisis in a city that had been reeling over its handling of the police killing of Daniel Prude.

 Prude died March 30, a week after officers put a hood over his head to stop him from spitting, then held him down for about two minutes until he stopped breathing.
 A medical examiner said his cause of death was asphyxiation.